software-mansion/protostar/website/docs/cli-reference.md

 #### `targets STRING[]=['.']`
 Targets to migrate (a target can be a file or directory)
 ### `calculate-account-address`
 In order to create an account, you need to prefund the account.
-To prefund the account you need to know its address.
+To prefund the account, you need to know its address.
 This command calculates the account address.
 #### `--account-address-salt INT`
 Required.